+Early help means providing support as soon as a problem emerges, at any point in a child's life.
 Any pupil may benefit from early help, but in particular, staff will be alert to the potential need for early help for pupils who:

-- Are disabled, have certain health conditions, or have specific additional needs. - Have SEND, regardless of whether they have a statutory EHC plan. - Are suffering from mental ill health. - Are young carers.

-- Show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Are frequently missing or going missing from care or from home. - Are at risk of modern slavery, trafficking, or sexual or criminal exploitation. - Are at risk of being radicalised. - Have family members in custody or is affected by parental offending. - Are in a family circumstance presenting challenges for them, such as drug and alcohol misuse, adult mental health problems, or domestic abuse. - Are misusing drugs or alcohol. - Are at risk of HBA, such as FGM or forced marriage. - Are privately fostered. - Have experienced multiple suspensions and are at risk of, or have been, permanently excluded from school, alternative provision or a PRU.
+- Are disabled, have certain health conditions, or have specific additional needs. - Have SEND, regardless of whether they have a statutory EHC plan. - Have mental health needs. - Are young carers. - Show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Are frequently missing or going missing from care or from home. - Are at risk of modern slavery, trafficking, or sexual or criminal exploitation. - Are at risk of being radicalised or exploited. - Have family members in custody or is affected by parental offending. - Are in a family circumstance presenting challenges for them, such as drug and alcohol misuse, adult mental health problems, or domestic abuse. - Misuse drugs or alcohol. - Have returned home to their family from care. - Are at risk of HBA, such as FGM or forced marriage. - Are privately fostered. - Are persistently absent from education, including persistent absences for part of the school day. - Show early signs of abuse and/or neglect in other ways.